 3. Saita#

-What’s good: Daily specials, traditional recipes, incredible value Must try: Whatever the daily dish is — trust the kitchen Price: €8-15 per person Vibe: Hole-in-the-wall, cash only, authentic
+What’s good: Daily specials that change based on what’s fresh, traditional recipes cooked with actual care, incredible value Must try: Whatever the daily dish is — seriously, just trust the kitchen.
+I’ve never been disappointed.
+Price: €8-15 per person Vibe: Hole-in-the-wall, cash only, zero pretension, maximum flavor

 Location: Kidathineon 21, Plaka

-Warning: Very small.
-Go early or expect to wait.
+Fair warning: Very small.
+Go early or be prepared to wait.
+And bring cash — they don’t do cards.

 Best Modern Greek#